-This course provides percussion students the opportunity to gain experience in ensemble playing.
+Provides percussion students the opportunity to gain experience in ensemble playing.
 The course is open to all percussion students with the permission of the instructor.
 Lab Fee: \$25.00.

 MUEN 1139, 1140, 2139, 2140.
 Guitar Ensemble.
 (1-0-3)

 Prerequisite: Students must audition for enrollment in this ensemble.